jdp1ps/oscar-econvention-sync/README.md

   }'
 ```

-If your POST request to trigger the ETL pipeline is queued, it may be because the DAG is currently paused.
+**Note:** If your POST request to trigger the ETL pipeline is queued, it may be because the DAG is currently paused.

 You can either enable the DAG via the Airflow Web UI or run this command in your terminal:
 ```bash